arzwa/MultilocusIsland/docs/draft-hapdip2.md

 individual locus depends on the total barrier strength $Ls$, the dominance coefficient $h$, and the strength of selection per locus relative to drift
 $N_es$.
-Concomitantly, for any given migration rate $m$, these three key parameters will determine jointly whether significant adaptive differentiation is to be expected at a particular locus, as we show in @fig:drifthm (B).
+Concomitantly, for any given $m/s$, these three key parameters will determine jointly whether significant adaptive differentiation is to be expected at a particular locus (@fig:drifthm B).
 Unsurprisingly, the general consequence of genetic drift is to reduce the barrier effect, hence decreasing the expected differentiation at equilibrium (@fig:drifthm B; @fig:drift).
 Swamping thresholds are both decreased and made less sharp by drift, and the detailed behavior depends on the dominance coefficient.
+In the case with recessive local adaptation ($h=1$), we see that sharp thresholds for swamping appear even when drift is quite strong ($N_es > 4$, say), and that, as $Ls$ increases, the critical $m/s$ value increases rapidly with increasing $N_es$ (@fig:drifthm B, bottom row).
+As expected from the deterministic theory, sharp thresholds for swamping in the additive and dominant case appear once $Ls > 1$, but only when drift is not too strong (@fig:drifthm B, middle and top row).
-Whereas for dominant local adaptation the effect of drift on the critical $m/s$ value decreases markedly for $N_es > 20$ (@fig:drifthm B, top row), for the additive case this happens, roughly, for $N_es > 10$ (@fig:drifthm B, middle row).
+Considering, for instance, the predictions for $Ls = 2$ (@fig:drifthm B, rightmost column), we see that for the additive case, a sharp threshold appears roughly when $N_es > 10$, whereas for the dominant case this only happens near $N_es > 20$.
-For substantial $N_es$ (e.g. $N_es=16$ in @fig:drift), we now see clearly that
+In the case where local adaptation is dominant, we now see clearly that when
-for dominant local adaptation (invading alleles are (partially) recessive,
-$h<0.5$), two phases can be distinguished as we consider increasing migration rates.
+$N_es$ is substantial (e.g. $N_es=16$ in @fig:drift), two phases can be
+distinguished as $m/s$ increases.
 As noted above, the barrier strength initially increases with migration as deleterious alleles increase in frequency on the island, exposing more invading recessives to selection.
-However, above a certain allele frequency (determined by $h$), the barrier strength starts to decline again with increasing $m$ (@fig:drift, $h=0$ and
+However, above a certain critical deleterious allele frequency ($\Ex[q]>q_c>0.5$), the barrier strength starts to decline again with increasing $m$ (@fig:drift, $h=0$ and $h=0.25$ panels).
-$h=0.25$ panels).
-As in the deterministic analysis above, this behavior is in sharp contrast with the case of recessive local adaptation (@fig:drifthm B, bottom row), where the positive feedback between the gff and the frequency of the locally deleterious allele ($q$) gives rise to sharp thresholds for swamping even when drift is quite strong (e.g. $N_es = 4$).
+This contrasts with the recessive case, where a positive feedback between the gff and the frequency of the deleterious allele generates a sharp threshold for swamping once a critical frequency $q_c<0.5$ is surpassed.

 ## Selection in both the haploid and diploid phase

-We now consider in more detail the accuracy of our approximations when selection acts both in the haploid and diploid phase.
+We now consider in more detail the case when selection acts both in the haploid and diploid phase.
-We parameterize the general model in such a way that we can investigate, for a given total barrier strength
-(corresponding to the relative fitness of a migrant individual in an otherwise perfectly adapted island population), the effects of the relative strength of selection in the diploid and the haploid phase and the degree of dominance ($h$) in the diploid phase.
+We parameterize the general model in such a way that we can investigate, for a given total barrier strength, the effects of the relative strength of selection in the diploid and the haploid phase and the degree of dominance ($h$) in the diploid phase.
 To this end, we assume